Defining Measures of Worth

 The paper begins with a process to create different definitions of worth for a single time period (or point in time).
 Empirical case studies are applied statically to the year 1931, with subjects ranging from the famous (salary of Babe Ruth, unpaid taxes of Al Capone, cost of Empire State Building) to the mundane (wage of an accountant), and from the large (U.S. defense budget) to the small (price of a loaf of bread).
 We show that the worth of subjects that existed in 1931 (or any other year) can be readily measured in terms of that year itself.
 The CPI is irrelevant.

 Then the methodology is extended to intertemporal comparisons, with comparative-static computations of worth.
-The subjects from 1931 are assigned worth in terms of the year 2017, but any other year could be chosen.
+The subjects from 1931 are assigned worth in terms of the year 2021, but any other year could be chosen.
 The CPI might be useful, but it is unlikely to provide the answer to what the questioner is asking.

 This paper discusses how to compute the relative worth of an item and demonstrates that any item with an associated monetary amount can have its worth measured in many ways -- both at a moment in time and over time.
 The different definitions of relative worth presented show how important context is.
-The paper shows that statements of worth are meaningful only when the contexts are specified and that the almost uniform use of the CPI (particularly by itself) to measure worth over time is often misleading.
+This paper shows that statements of worth are meaningful only when the contexts are specified and that the almost uniform use of the CPI (particularly by itself) to measure worth over time is often misleading.
 Although there may be an implicit or explicit assumption that all these definitions will tell about the same story as we talk about the past, that by using one we are implying the others, this paper shows how wrong that is.

 What Is Something Worth at a Point in Time?